Enjoying tranquility and spaciousness in Gravenhof 14!

 The ground floor bungalow, located on a small bungalowpark, has a stylish living room with a nice fire place, an adjacent dining area and a modern, well-equipped kitchen.
 Furthermore, the bungalow has a luxury bathroom with a rainshower and a separate toilet.
 Both of the bedrooms have boxspring beds.
 The bungalow is completely floor heated.

 The sunny and playful garden is provided with garden furniture.
 There is an outdoor fireplace to make even the long and cosy outdoor nights pleasant.
-A part of the garden can be enclosed.
 For children, there are plenty of playground facilities at the house and on the park.

 In holiday bungalow Gravenhof 14, you are ensured of a cosy and relaxing stay!

 This accommodation is not rented to adolescents (aged <25 years) and/or groups.

 Pay attention: This accommodation does not allow pets.

 Did you know that Burgh and Haamstede are in fact two separate villages?
 Although the villages are now practically fused with one another, the two original village centres are still clearly recognisable.